 These sourcebooks vary in content and target audience.
-Some are designed specifically for Dungeon Masters (DMs), while others have useful information for both the players and the DM.
+Some are filled with DnD campaigns designed specifically for Dungeon Masters (DMs), while others have useful information for both the players and the DM.
 If you’re a player looking through these sourcebooks, you’ll notice that some of them contain optional features for your D&D class.
 Make sure to talk to your DM about using these optional features, so they can factor this into their plans.

 These are the best D&D books: